 “Vehicle Carrier Services” means paid international ocean shipping services via roll on/roll off vessels (“RoRo”) of cargo, such as new and used cars and trucks, as well as agricultural, construction and mining equipment (collectively “Vehicles”).
 A “RoRo” is a type of ocean vessel that allows wheeled Vehicles to be driven on and off the vessel and parked on its decks for ocean transport.
 It is alleged that among other things, customers were overcharged for Vehicle Carrier Services as the defendants participated in an unlawful conspiracy to fix, raise, maintain, increase, or control the price for Vehicle Carrier Services.

-New Settlement:
+Höegh Settlement:

-A third settlement has been reached in the Class Actions.
-The Settlement Agreement was reached with the defendants Höegh Autoliners AS and Höegh Autoliners Inc. (collectively, "Höegh").
-Höegh has agreed to pay CAD $2,729,000 for the benefit of settlement class members and to provide co-operation to the Plaintiffs in pursuing their claims against the remaining non-settling defendants (the “Höegh Settlement Agreement”).
+The most recent settlement reached was with Höegh Autoliners AS and Höegh Autoliners Inc. (collectively, "Höegh").
+Höegh agreed to pay CAD $2,729,000 for the benefit of settlement class members and to provide co-operation to the Plaintiffs in pursuing their claims against the remaining non-settling defendants (the “Höegh Settlement Agreement”).
+The Settlement Agreement is not an admission of liability, wrongdoing or fault by Höegh.

 Previous Settlements:

 A settlement agreement was reached with the defendant Compania Sud Americana De Vapores S.A. ("CSAV") in July, 2016.
-Under the terms of it's settlement agreement, CSAV agreed to pay CAD $450,000 for the benefit of settlement class members and to provide co-operation to the Plaintiffs in pursuing their claims against the non-settling defendants.
+Under the terms of its settlement agreement, CSAV agreed to pay CAD $450,000 for the benefit of settlement class members and to provide co-operation to the Plaintiffs in pursuing their claims against the non-settling defendants.
 CSAV did not have any direct commerce to Canada of Vehicle Carrier Services during the relevant time period.
-The CSAV settlement has received the necessary court approvals.
+The CSAV settlement has received the necessary Court approvals.

 A second settlement agreement was reached with the defendants Mitsui O.S.K., Ltd., Mitsui O.S.K.
 Bulk Shipping (U.S.A.), Inc., Nissan Motor Car Carrier Co.
 Ltd., and World Logistics Service (USA) Inc. (collectively, “MOL”) in September, 2022.
-Under the terms of it’s settlement agreement, MOL agreed to pay CAD $7,000,000 for the benefit of settlement class members and to provide cooperation to the Plaintiffs in pursuing their claims against the non-settling defendants.
-The MOL settlement has received the necessary court approvals.
+Under the terms of its settlement agreement, MOL agreed to pay CAD $7,000,000 for the benefit of settlement class members and to provide cooperation to the Plaintiffs in pursuing their claims against the non-settling defendants.
+The MOL settlement has received the necessary Court approvals.

 The settlements are not an admission of liability, wrongdoing or fault by CSAV or MOL, but a compromise of the disputed claims.
 The litigation is continuing against the remaining non-settling defendants.